 His most recent books include The Oxford Handbook of Internet Studies (OUP 2013), four edited volumes on Politics and the Internet (Routledge 2014), and a reader entitled Society and the Internet, with Mark Graham (OUP 2014), with a new and revised second edition (OUP 2019).
 His most recent edited book is entitled A Research Agenda for Digital Politics (Elgar, 2020).
 His latest book is The Fifth Estate: The Power Shift of the Digital Age (OUP, 2023).

 As founding director of the OII during its first decade (2002-2011), he received a Lifetime Achievement Award from the department.
-He is also the recipient of the International Communication Association’s first Fred Williams’ award for contributions to the study of communication and technology.
+He is also the first recipient of the International Communication Association’s Fred Williams’ award for contributions to the study of communication and technology.
 Since then, he was awarded the William F. Ogburn Lifetime Achievement Award from the Communication and Information Technologies Section of the American Sociological Association in 2014, and in 2015, was named an ICA Fellow by the Board of Directors of the International Communication Association.
 In 2017, before returning to Oxford, Bill was awarded a medallion for his contributions to Michigan State University.